Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 ![PIC](assets/PIC.png)

-In hardware interrupt are handled by a cotroller.
+In hardware interrupt are handled by a controller.
 Originally on uniprocessors systems there was a single PIC that could handle few interrupts and remapped the interrupt number to the correct interrupt vector on the CPU.
 This approach is very limited and is now superseeded.

 ![APIC](assets/APIC.png)